MB Bank

-Military Commercial Joint Stock Bank (Ngân hàng thương mại cổ phần Quân đội), operating as the Military Bank (MB or redundantly MB Bank), is a Vietnamese commercial joint stock bank and a subsidiary of Vietnam's Ministry of National Defence.
+Military Commercial Joint Stock Bank (Ngân hàng thương mại cổ phần Quân đội), operating as the Military Bank (MB or redundantly MB Bank; Ngân hàng Quân đội), is a Vietnamese commercial joint stock bank and a subsidiary of Vietnam's Ministry of National Defence.

 History

 MB was established on November 4th, 1994, with initial charter capital of 500 billion VND.
 In 2000, MB Bank established Thang Long Securities Company Limited (now Military Commercial Joint Stock Bank Securities Corporation - MBS) and Military Commercial Joint Stock Bank's Debt Management and Asset Exploitation Company (MBAMC).

 In 2003, MB implemented a comprehensive restructuring of its systems and human resources, while in 2004, it became the first bank to issue shares through public auction with a total par value of 20 billion VND.

 In 2008, MB Bank underwent organizational restructuring and the military telecommunications group Viettel officially became a strategic shareholder.
 In 2009, MB launched the 247 Customer Service Center and opened its first overseas branch in Laos in 2010.

 MB successfully listed its shares on the Ho Chi Minh City Stock Exchange (HSX) from November 1st, 2011 and opened its second overseas branch in Cambodia in the same year.